Undergraduate Domestic Policy Group

 Throughout the course of the fellowship, Undergraduate Policy Fellows receive sophisticated policy skills training from ISPS faculty and affiliates, integrate into ISPS research activities, and test their development through real world application and feedback, with a strong emphasis on writing for publicly engaged policy practice.
 Politicians, top policy experts, and thought leaders in journalism will regularly attend breakfast meetings with Fellows, providing real-world perspective and advice on the practice of policy, research, and public engagement.

-Applications for the 2017 Director’s Fellows Program now closed.
+Applications for the 2018 Director’s Fellows Program will open mid-November.